Financial Aid and Billing for Study Away

 • Other miscellaneous fees that are charged by the program (student activity fees, health insurance fees, etc.)

-The College will bill the student the estimated direct costs of the OCS program prior to the beginning of the semester.
+The College will bill the student the estimated direct costs of the program prior to the beginning of the semester.
 After Grinnell receives the invoice from the program, an adjustment will be made to the bill to reflect actual charges.
 The bill will also be adjusted to reflect the deposit paid by the student (if included on the invoice from the program).

-These tools are for estimating purposes only.
+• They are for estimating purposes only.
 Actual costs and financial aid may differ.

-If your financial aid includes ACM, GLCA, or staff tuition remission, please schedule an appointment with a financial aid counselor to discuss whether tuition remission can apply to your program.
+• If your financial aid includes ACM, GLCA, or staff tuition remission, please schedule an appointment with a financial aid counselor to discuss whether tuition remission can apply to your program.

-The normal policy for outside scholarships applies when a student participates in OCS.
+The normal policy for outside scholarships applies when a student studies away.
 A student cannot receive more financial aid than the cost of attendance.
 You can find more information on the Outside Scholarships Tip Sheet (PDF).
-Please email the Office of Financial Aid if you have questions about your particular circumstances.
+Please email the Office of Financial Aid if you have questions about your particular circumstances or need assistance completing scholarship applications.

-Outside Scholarships for OCS
+Outside Scholarships for Study Away

 Benjamin A. Gilman International Scholarship Program